Google Search Console: Beginner’s Guide With Steps & Tips

 gsc choose domain or url

-The difference is that a Domain property will track data about your entire site (including subdomains regardless of prefixes like “www,” “http://,” “https://,” etc.).
+The difference is that a Domain property will track data about your entire site.
+That includes subdomains regardless of prefixes like “www,” “http://,” and “https://.”

-The URL prefix, on the other hand, is easier to verify and is the method we’ll be using today.
+The URL prefix, on the other hand, is easier to verify and is the method I’ll be using today.

 That’s because if you’ve already hooked up your site to Google Analytics, then adding Google Search Console by the Prefix can be done in just a few clicks.